freeCodeCamp/freeCodeCamp/README.md

 #### Legacy Certifications

-We also have 4 legacy certifications dating back to our 2015 curriculum, which is still available.
+We also have 4 legacy certifications dating back to our 2015 curriculum, which are still available.
 All of the required projects for these legacy certifications will remain available on freeCodeCamp.org.

 - Legacy Front End Development Certification
 - Legacy Data Visualization Certification